inazrabuu/inazrabuu.github.io/README.md

-### ARMAN RIZAL
+### INAZRABUU
-Personal website developed for Arman Rizal to showcase his expertise and to facilitate interaction of consulting.
+Personal website developed for @inazrabuu to showcase his expertise and to facilitate interaction of consulting.